fmhirwa/project-pld3/README.md

-Readme file for the pld project.
+Readme file for the pld project as part of the negpod project.
 Business Information Portal website

 This is a web application built using Python and SQLite, which allows users to access business information through a web interface.
 This README file provides instructions on how to set up and use the application.